jttrevis/pizzaria/README.md

 ### Features:

-- Navigate through the menu on multiple pages.
+- Navigate through the navbar  on multiple pages.
 - Add and remove different types of products etc...
 - Check the localization on Google Maps.
 - Check the Website [Here](https://pizzaria-trevisol.vercel.app/).